 4) Establish Your Social Media Goals

-Below the Comm100 list, some of the most common goals your company can have using social media.
+Below is the list of your company’s most common goals using social media.

 5) Characterize Buyer Target

 Learn your buyer personas.
-The more information and more specific you know about them, the better it will be for your strategies when marketing your business through social media.
+The more information and specific you know about them, the better it will be for your strategies when you start to market your business on social media.

-What their age, occupation, hobbies, income, interests, problems, pains, challenges, obstacles, likes, dislikes, etc. are just a few of the information that you need to know about them.
+Their age, occupation, hobbies, income, interests, problems, pains, challenges, obstacles, likes, dislikes, etc., are just a few of the information you need to know about them.

 6) Research Competition